 There are some original works in the Historic Museum in Heraklion.

 See the location of the El Greco Museum of Fodele on the map below.

 The Byzantine church of Agia Panagia (above) from 11th Century and the Monastery of Agios Panteleimon are also interesting highlights of visiting this pretty village, where much of the history of Kríti is encapsulated.

-The small cove of Fodele Beach is 3 km from the village, and is dominated by a large family resort with water park, as well as the national road which is routed directly next to the beach.
-A little to the west and 8 km from the village are the three Korakia Beaches, a bit close to the refuse station, so no good for swimming.
+The small cove of Fodele Beach is 4 km from the village, and is dominated by a large family resort with water park, as well as the national road which is routed directly next to the beach.

 A short drive away is Agia Pelagia Beach, with Mononaftis, Psaromoura, Kladissos and Agia Pelagia beaches close together and Ligari and Mades Beaches are slightly to the east.
 Wonderful beaches to choose from everyday and everything you could want from a Greek seaside village.
 One of our favourite seaside bar cafes is Almyra (pictured below), for its location right next to the water and tempting combination of cafe-bar-restaurant with rustic chic style.

 There are plenty of accommodation options in the village and at Fodele Beach, with resorts, domatia and apartments.
 Nearby Agia Pelagia Beach and coves has plenty of accommodation, if you are looking for accommodation inland, the village of Achlada has some good places to stay.